 There were over 357,000 house fires in 2017 and those fires caused over $7.7 billion in damage, according to the National Fire Protection Association (NFPA).

-In other words, house fires are a frequent occurrence and that means you need to be prepared in case you unfortunately experience one.
+In other words, because house fires occur frequently, you need to prepare in case you experience one.

 Many stores now offer fireproof safes for very affordable prices.
 They make a good investment.